xelatihy/yocto-gl/apps/readme.md

 For a complete list of example applications, see the [main readme](../readme.md).

-The simplest way to compile the applications is by using `apps/build.osx.sh`, `apps/build.windows.sh` or `apps/build.linux.sh`.
-But we also provide a CMake script as an alternative.
+The simplest way to compile the non-interative applications is by using `apps/build.osx.sh`, `apps/build.windows.sh` or `apps/build.linux.sh`.
+These applications have no external dependency beside the C++ STL.

+For both the interactive and non-interactive applicaitons, we provide a CMake script.
 Interactive applications use OpenGL, GLFW and GLEW.
-On OsX install the libraries using homebrew.
-On Linux install them using you favority package manager (we tested with Ubuntu/apt-get).
+On OSX install the libraries using homebrew.
+On Linux install them using you favorite package manager (we tested with Ubuntu/apt-get).
 On Windows, we included binary files for both libraries.